unrealwork/atsd-use-cases/integrations/zookeeper/README.md

 # Zookeeper Integration

-This guide describes how to monitor availability and performance of an [Apache Zookeeper](https://zookeeper.apache.org/) cluster (3 nodes) using [Axibase Time Series Database](https://axibase.com/docs/atsd/).
+This guide describes how to monitor availability and performance of an [Apache Zookeeper](https://zookeeper.apache.org/) cluster (3 nodes) using ATSD.

 ## Step 1: Configure Axibase Collector